 We recommend that buyers carefully review available permit exemptions Focus on: The Groundwater Permit Exemption and Nooksack Watershed Water Availability to see whether water is available for a new use on that land.
 New residential development is generally allowed on individual wells up to 500 gpd indoors and with a 1/12-acre outdoor watering restriction.

-After the court claim process begins later this year, buyers can find out whether a court claim has yet been filed on the property in question.
-If no claim has yet been filed, they may be able to work with the seller to assure that a court claim will be filed, or that the buyer has necessary information to file a court claim themselves after purchase.
+Buyers can find out whether an adjudication court claim has yet been filed on the property in question by looking at the Whatcom County Superior Court’s website.
+If no adjudication claim has yet been filed, they may be able to work with the seller to assure that an adjudication court claim will be filed, or that the buyer has necessary information to file a court claim themselves after purchase.

 Frequently Asked Questions

-If your clients are interested in purchasing a home on a well or shared well in the WRIA 1 (Nooksack) watershed, we recommend that they be aware of the adjudication process.
+If a person is interested in purchasing a home on a well or shared well in the WRIA 1 (Nooksack area) watershed, we recommend that they be aware of the adjudication process.
 The adjudication process will determine the legality of water rights for all water rights in the watershed, including permit-exempt wells.
+Real estate brokers may be able to obtain additional information and forms to use in real estate transactions from real estate organizations.

 Once adjudication begins, all water users not connected to a public or water system with a water right will be served a summons.
-The summons requires them to fill out a court claim form about their water use.
+The summons requires them to fill out a court claim form and file the form with the Whatcom County Superior Court about their water use.

-If your client’s own property on a well or with a water right associated with the property, they will be served a summons and should file a court claim.
+If your client’s own property on a well or with a water right associated with the property, they will be served a summons and must file a court claim to ensure that the future water use, if confirmed, is protected.
 If they buy property after the summons has been served, they will need to know whether the seller has filed a court claim.
+This information can be found at the Whatcom County Superior Court’s website.

 Permit-exempt wells are entitled to a water right “equal to that established by permit.”
 Most water use, whether permitted, permit-exempt or otherwise, is subject to relinquishment for more than five years of continuous nonuse after 1967.
 See Water Right Relinquishment.